sphere-of-influence/sphere-of-influence.github.io/src-pages/content/about.md

 About Sphere of Influence
 ~
-Sphere of Influence is dedicated to tracking lefty news on Twitter with a focus on the United Kingdom.
+Sphere of Influence is dedicated to tracking Soviet history on Twitter.
 Contributors wanted!
 Currently in Beta!
 ~

-Sphere of Influence is dedicated to tracking lefty news on Twitter with a focus on the United Kingdom.
+Sphere of Influence is dedicated to tracking Soviet history on Twitter.
 We are currently in Beta so things might be a little rough & ready.

-Current contributors are [@SleepingInSnow](//twitter.com/SleepingInSnow) and [@OldNewStandard](//twitter.com/OldNewStandard).
+Current editors are [@SleepingInSnow](//twitter.com/SleepingInSnow) and [@OldNewStandard](//twitter.com/OldNewStandard).
 If you'd like to join the team please contact either of us.
+Tweets not from editor accounts will also appear if they are of particular interest.

 ## Goal

-Sphere of Influence aims to spread optimism and awareness of the Labour Movement.
+Sphere of Influence aims to spread optimism and awareness of Soviet history.

 ## How does this work?

 Content is ephemeral, meaning only the latest stories from contributors are displayed.
-For archived content please refer to the individual contributor Twitter feeds.
+For  a partial slice of archived content please refer to the individual contributor Twitter feeds.

 We're currently in early development so things will often break and some news may be irrelevant or confusing.

-If something is a country level event, eg. affecting the whole UK, a random town will be bestowed the honour of "hosting" the story.

 We use GitHub Pages for hosting the front-end and Heroku for providing the back-end.
 Open Layers and Open Street Map provide the mapping interface technology.
 Chiefly written in JavaScript and Python.
 There's a little caching going on so we don't max out the Twitter API.

-For technical details you can read the [source code on GitHub](https://github.com/sphere-of-influence/sphere-of-influence) or checkout the [operating guide](/pages/operating-guide.html) for contributors and editors.
+For technical details you can read the [source code on GitHub](https://github.com/sphere-of-influence/sphere-of-influence).

 ## Issues, Inaccuracies or Concerns
-If you've concerns about the content on Sphere of Influence, please contact a contributor.
+If you've concerns about the content on Sphere of Influence, please contact an editor.
 All concerns will be promptly addressed.

 ## Previous Works